crcn/tandem-old/documentation/Getting Started/README.md

 For _now_ you can use Webpack + HMR.
 For this initial Alpha version though, Paperclip's live preview functionality only works in VS Code.

+## Using the VS Code Extension

+TODO:

+- meta clicking
+- side-by-side comparison
+-

 ## Setting up Webpack + React

 For this step you'll need to be familiar with Webpack and React